Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Madison Home Heating Fuel Comparison

-Households have a variety of fuels to choose from when it comes to heating.
-Natural Gas is the most popular choice in Madison, used by 4,725,574 or 61% of homeowners.
-The 2nd most popular primary heating fuel for Madison households is Electricity, used by 1,365,710 homes (18%).
-The rest of the homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).
+Households have a host of fuels to choose from when it comes to heating.
+Natural Gas is the preferred choice in Madison, used by 4,725,574 or 61% of residents.
+The next most popular primary heating fuel for Madison residents is Electricity, used by 1,365,710 homes (18%).
+The other homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).

 Madison County Residential Primary Home Heating Fuel (in Number of Households)